4dams/ArdentGirl/README.md

 - [X] "!elo" sends current league information about the streamer
 - [X] "!winrate" calculates a users current winrate and then sends it in chat
 - [X] "!topchamps" displays a summoners top 3 champions (name, level and mastery score)
+- [X] "!rank1" shows some info about the defined servers Rank 1 Challenger

 ### Default Commands